+Outcomes Measured by

+Pupils with social and emotional difficulties Data Tracking

+make progress in line with national levels

+and gap between them and their peers is Lesson observations

+reduced.

-Outcomes Measured by Pupils with social and emotional difficulties make progress in line with national levels Data Tracking and gap between them and their peers is reduced.
-Lesson observations Elsa progress data These children are effectively catered for in all lessons and at different parts of the day.
-Reduced behaviour incidents recorded on CPOMS Children are able to access all aspects of their learning due to a healthier social and emotional mind set.
-Pupil/Staff voice
+Elsa progress data

+These children are effectively catered for in

+all lessons and at different parts of the day.
+Reduced behaviour incidents recorded on

+CPOMS

+Children are able to access all aspects of

+their learning due to a healthier social and Pupil/Staff voice

+emotional mind set.